A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 myMap["answer"] = 42;

-For sequence containers (vector, list, set):
+For sequence containers (vector-like):

 - using value_type = T;

-- begin() / end() returning iterators
+- begin() / end() iterators

 - insert(const value_type&) for deserialization

-For associative containers (map, unordered_map):
+For associative containers (map-like):

-- using mapped_type = V;
+- using key_type = K;, using mapped_type = V;

 - using value_type = std::pair<const K, V>;